gary-alway/sir-learn-a-lot/README.md

 ## Known issues

-- `serverless-offline-dynamodb-streams` is not always stable and can crash unexpectedly with `----- Unknown error`
+- `serverless-offline-dynamodb-streams` is not always stable and can crash unexpectedly with `Unknown error`